Tommy Dreamer: Independent circuit (2010–present)

 On November 25, 2012, Dreamer returned to Japan to take part in an independent event produced by The Big Guns.
 During the event, Dreamer and Makoto defeated Akira and Syuri in a mixed tag team hardcore match.
 The following day, Dreamer made his debut for Wrestling New Classic (WNC), the follow-up promotion to Smash, entering the WNC Championship tournament and defeating Yusuke Kodama in his first round match.
 Two days later, Dreamer was defeated in his semi-final match by Akira.

-On February 16, 2013, Dreamer tried to capture the FWE Heavyweight Championship in a TLC match against Carlito and Matt Hardy, but he was defeated.
-On June 21, 2013, he was defeated by Rob Van Dam at FWE Welcome to the Rumble in an Extreme Rules match.
-However, the same night, he won the FWE Rumble.

 Tommy Dreamer worked with Ring of Honor during 2017 coming to the aid of Bully Ray who had been attacked by former allies The Briscoe Brothers.
 Tommy Dreamer and Bully Ray teamed against The Briscoe Brothers in a losing effort at ROH Final Battle 2017.
 He made his debut in Lucha Underground in Aztec Warfare IV, Episode 1 of Lucha Underground's fourth season on June 13, 2018, at number 7, and was pinned and eliminated by Pentagón Dark.